GETTING STARTED – STAY COMMAND

-Begin by having your dog sit or lie down in front of you.
+Begin by having your dog in a “Sit” or “Down” in front of you.

 Next, put your hand out in front of you (open palm facing the dog).
 Your hand should be about 6 inches away from it’s nose.

-Next, give the command “Stay.”
+When your dog is still and relaxed, give the command “Stay.”
 Repeat the word “Stay” and wait a few seconds.
-When your dog stays, reward with praise like “Good – Say.”
+When your dog stays, (does not move) reward with calm praise such as: “Good – Say.”
 In addition you can also reward your dog with a treat.
 Give the “release” command immediately after you give the treat and give verbal praise “Good Dog” again.
 Repeat the training 5-10 times.

 Lengthen the amount of time the dog remains in the “Stay” position gradually.
-At the same time you should also move farther and farther away from the dog slowly as the time increases.
+After your dog is able to stay for 3-5 minutes you can begin to move further and further away from the dog slowly as the time increases.
 Don’t be in a big hurry to move away.
 It is much more important that the dog knows that it needs to stay.

 When trained correctly, the execution of the “STAY” command is a true measure of a well trained, well-mannered, and respectful dog.